apizzo1/Python-Challenge/README.md

 2. For the example given in the instructions, I am considering words with hyphens as one word - therefore, my code yields 120 words (same as if Microsoft Word were to count the words in this text snippet.This is important for paragraph_2 analysis, for words such as "career-defining" being identified as one word in word count.

 3. For Paragraph 2, comparing to the results Erwins posted in Slack, my code returns slightly different numbers.
 I only see 10 sentences, and that is what my code returns.
 I also have a slightly different word count, which is the same as what Microsoft Word shows.

+## Challenge Details

+### PyBank Challenge

+This challenge was to utilize the budget_data.csv to perform the following analyses:
+* Find the total number of months included in the dataset
+* Calculate net total amount of "Profit/Losses" over the entire period
+* Calculate average of the changes in "Profit/Losses" over the entire period
+* Find greatest increase in profits (date and amount) over the entire period
+* Find greatest decrease in losses (date and amount) over the entire period

+This script prints the results to the terminal and a text file, stored in the Analysis folder.

+### PyPoll Challenge

+Using the election_data.csv, the following analyses were performed:
+* Find total number of votes cast
+* Find a complete list of candidates who received votes
+* Calculate the percentage of votes each candidate won
+* Find total number of votes each candidate won
+* Determine the winner of the election based on popular vote.

+This script prints the results to the terminal and a text file, stored in the Analysis folder.

 ## Files Included